Working together with the Wiki

 portal-ext.properties file.
 See chapter 14 for details about how to configure this.

-At the bottom of the page editing screen, you can select Categories for the article.
+At the bottom of the page editing screen, you can select Categorization to add tags.
+The tags link your wiki to categories.
+You can create categories using the Site Administration page, in the Content → Categories section.
 Categories are hierarchical lists of headings under which you can create wiki pages.
 This allows you to organize your content in a more formal fashion.
-You can create categories using the Control Panel, in the Categories section.

 When viewing a page, you can view its details by clicking the Details link which appears in the top right of the page.
 This allows you to view many properties of the page.
 There are several tabs which organize all of the details into convenient categories.

 The Details tab shows various statistics about the page, and also allows you to perform some actions on the page.

 Format: displays the format for the page – either Creole, HTML, or MediaWiki.

 Latest Version: displays the latest version of the page.
 The wiki portlet automatically keeps track of page versions whenever a page has been edited.

 Created By: displays the user who created the page.